iWECHAMPIONSi/Pressure-Node-Timer/README.md

       - Displays an estimated time until a loan angler will spawn (assuming it's a dead period)
       - Ability to toggle when blitz or a front angler spawns/despawns
           - Note that it assumes a door was opened before being toggled, as it adds 10 seconds to the spawn timer (doors subtract 10 seconds)

 Hotkeys:
   '[': Press when you open a door
-  ']': Press whenever a node monster despawns due to node timer '=': Press to set the current room to a hiding spot (Mainly for GOS and TBS) ';': (RIDGE ONLY) Press to toggle if blitz or a front angler spawns (remember to toggle again after they despawn)
+  ']': Press whenever a node monster despawns due to node timer '=': Press to set the current room to a hiding spot (Mainly for GOS and TBS) ';': (RIDGE ONLY) Press to toggle if blitz or front angler spawns (remember to toggle again after they despawn)